YuvalDahari/Alt-Max_EM_methods/README.md

 In this assignment, we applied the EM clustering algorithm to categorize a collection of articles into nine predefined topics.
 Here are the key findings and analyses from our implementation:

+## EM Algorithm Explanation

+The EM (Expectation-Maximization) algorithm is an iterative method used for finding maximum likelihood estimates of parameters in statistical models.
+In our context of document clustering, it works as follows:

+1. **Initialization**: Randomly assign articles to clusters.

+2. **Expectation (E) Step**: For each article, calculate the probability that it belongs to each cluster based on the current parameter estimates.

+3. **Maximization (M) Step**: Update the parameter estimates (word probabilities for each cluster) to maximize the likelihood of the observed data given these probabilities.

+4. **Iteration**: Repeat steps 2 and 3 until convergence (i.e., the change in log-likelihood falls below our threshold of 0.01).

+The algorithm alternates between these steps, hence the name "alt-max" (alternating maximization).

 ## Threshold to Stop the EM Iterations

 We set the stopping criterion (`epsilon`) for the EM algorithm to 0.01.
 This means that if the change in likelihood between iterations falls below 0.01, we consider the algorithm to have converged and stop further iterations.